When it comes to child development stages: Ages 1-5 you're going to want as much information as possible - forewarned is forearmed.

 Yep, these child development stages: Ages 1-5 can be tricky, there’s just so much learning and growing going on in your little one’s life.

-Although all children develop at their own pace, these commonly accepted milestones can give you an idea of your child’s progression, in areas as diverse as communication, physical growth, social skills and learning.
+And, although all children develop at their own pace, there are commonly accepted milestones during the child development stages: ages 1-5 which give you an idea of your child’s progression, in areas as diverse as communication, physical growth, social skills and learning.